sjdv1982/seamless/installation.md

 First, you must [install (mini)conda](https://docs.conda.io/en/latest/miniconda.html).

 Then, you must install `mamba` in the base environment. `mamba` is a fast, drop-in replacement for the `conda` command.
-The seamless-framework conda environments are big and the default `conda env create` command does not handle their dependencies very well.
+The Seamless conda environments are big and the default `conda env create` command does not handle their dependencies very well.

 Then, create a `seamless-framework` conda environment with the following command: